Staff parking

 A: Yes you wont be charged for more than 7 hours per day (up to a maximum of 35 hours per week).

-Q: I currently have access to a number of areas on campus due to my role.
-Will this still be possible?
+Q: Am I able to have access to a number of areas on campus or car parks due to my role?

-A: If access to multiple car parks or areas of campus is a business requirement, then an email with Line Manager approval may need to be provided.
+A: If access to multiple locations is a business requirement, then an email from your Line Manager will need to be sent to carparking@manchester.ac.uk for review.

 Q: What happens if I forget my ID or permit card?